Effective Date and Last Updated: August 22, 2022

 1. Changes to this Policy.

-We reserve the right to change this Policy at any time, in our sole discretion, upon notice to you.
-We may give notice by posting the updated Policy on the Site, sending you an email, or by any other reasonable means.
-You should periodically review this Policy for changes and you can review the most current Policy at any time at: https://www.pivotalventures.org/privacy-policy.
+We reserve the right to change this Policy at any time, in our sole discretion.
+We will post changes to the Policy on this page and encourage you to review it each time you visit the Site to stay informed.
+If we make changes that materially alter your privacy rights, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
 The updated Policy will govern your use of the Site as of the Effective Date indicated at the top of this Policy.
 If you do not agree to the updated Policy, you should stop using the Site.
 Your use of the Site after the Effective Date of the updated version of this Policy will constitute your acceptance of the updated Policy.

 2. Information Collection.

-Similar to other websites, we may collect some information automatically and store it in log files.
-This information does not identify you.
+We may collect some information automatically and store it in log files.
 This collection may include, but is not limited to: your domain name and host for Internet access, the Internet address of the site from which you came, the date and time of your access, your computer’s IP address and information about its operating system, browser, and host, the date and time you access the Site and the pages you visit.
-We collect this non-identifying information in order to help diagnose problems with our server and to administer the Site.
+We collect this information in order to help diagnose problems with our server and to administer the Site.
 We also use it to help identify you and to gather broad demographic information.
 We may automatically collect information using the following mechanisms:

 C. Third Party Analytics Providers.